scylladb/scylladb/docs/design-notes/paged-queries.md

 read from the same replicas for the entire duration of the query.
 Otherwise the read might miss the querier cache and won't be able to reuse the queriers from the previous page.
-To faciliate this the list of replicas used for each page is saved in the paging state and on the next page the same replicas will be preferred over other replicas.
+To facilitate this the list of replicas used for each page is saved in the paging state and on the next page the same replicas will be preferred over other replicas.